 Officers and their duties:

-b) Election of officers -the election of the vice-chair, treasurer and secretary shall be by a majority of all votes cast of members attending the annual business meeting.
-In order to provide continuity in leadership, the previous year’s vice-chair shall become chair and assume the duties of the chair immediately upon official closing of the annual business meeting (unless circumstances prohibit such action).
-Similarly, the outgoing chair shall assume the past chair position.
-The outgoing chair shall present a proposed slate of officers for the upcoming year.
+b) Election of officers – the election of the Vice-Chair, Treasurer and Secretary shall be by a majority of all votes cast of members attending the annual meeting.
+In order to provide continuity in leadership, the previous year’s Vice-Chair shall become Chair and assume the duties of the Chair immediately upon official closing of the annual meeting (unless circumstances prohibit such action).
+Similarly, the outgoing Chair shall assume the Past Chair position.
+The outgoing Chair shall present a proposed slate of officers for the upcoming year.
 Officers must be Full members of the Association in good standing.

-d) Resignation and removal – any officer may be removed from office with justifiable cause by the board.
-Any officer may resign at any time by giving written notice to the board, the chair or the secretary.
-Such resignation shall take effect on the date of receipt of such notice or at any later time specified therein, and unless otherwise specified therein, the acceptance of such resignation shall be necessary to make it effective.
+d) Resignation and removal – any officer may be removed from office with justifiable cause by the Board of Directors.
+Any officer may resign at any time by giving written notice to the Board of Directors, the Chair or the Secretary.
+Such resignation shall take effect on the date of receipt of such notice or at any later time specified therein, and unless otherwise specified therein, the acceptance of such resignation shall be necessary to make it effective

-The chair shall preside at all meetings of the board of directors and shall see that orders and resolutions ofthe board are carriedout.
+The chair shall preside at all meetings of the board of directors and shall see that orders and resolutions of the board of Directors are carried out.

-The vice-chair shall act in the place and stead of the chair in the event of his absence, inability or refusal to act, and shall exercise and discharge such other duties as may be required of him by the board.
-The vice-chair shall arrange the location and time for board meetings and shall organize such meetings.
+The vice-chair shall act in the place and stead of the Chair in the event of his/her absence, inability or refusal to act, and shall exercise and discharge such other duties as may be required by the Board of Directors.
+The Vice-Chair shall arrange the location and time for board meetings and shall organize such meetings.

-The treasurer shall have the custody and control of the funds of the Association, subject to the action of the board of directors, and shall also perform such other services as the board may require from time to time.
+The Treasurer shall have the custody and control of the funds of the Association, subject to the action of the Board of Directors, and shall also perform such other services as the Board of Directors may require from time to time.

 5) Regional Representatives

-The regional representatives shall conduct regional meetings and perform such other duties as required by the board.
+The Regional Representatives shall conduct regional meetings and perform such other duties as required by the Board of Directors.

 6) Past Chair

-The past chair shall act in place and stead of the chair and vice-chair in the event of their absences and discharge such other duties as may be required by the board
+The Past Chair shall act in place and stead of the Chair and Vice-Chair in the event of their absences and discharge such other duties as may be required by the Board of Directors.

 7) Executive Director

-The executive director shall serve to provide guidance and direction to the Association and to oversee the goals and objectives of Association activities.
+The Executive Director shall serve to provide guidance and direction to the Association and to oversee the goals and objectives of Association’s activities.

-Voting required – the affirmative vote of the majority of the board of directors present at the meeting in which a quorum is present shall be required for any act of the directors.
-In lieu of a called meeting, certain activities as deemed appropriate by the board can be voted on by ballot.
-The secretary shall be responsible for distributing ballots and tallying the votes.
+Voting required – the affirmative vote of the majority of the Board of Directors present at the meeting in which a quorum is present shall be required for any act of the directors.
+In lieu of a called meeting, certain activities as deemed appropriate by the Board of Directors can be voted on by ballot.
+The Secretary shall be responsible for distributing ballots and tallying the votes.